amozzhuhin/eclipse-hotkeys-fix/README.md

 Usage
 ===================

-Copy `libeclipse-hotkeys-fix.so` and `eclipse.sh` into Eclipse folder.
+Copy `lib/libeclipse-hotkeys-fix.so` and `eclipse.sh` from build directory into root directory of Eclipse distribution.
 Now you can run Eclipse with `eclipse.sh`.